Frequently Asked Questions

 When do your trails open?

-Trail status is unpredictable because they may be closed for many reasons including snow cover and wildlife activity.
-The Highline Trail is one of the more popular trails and is often closed well into the summer season due to snow.
+Trail status is unpredictable because trails may be closed for many reasons including snow cover and wildlife activity.
+The Highline Trail and Grinnell Glacier Trail are two of Glacier’s most popular trails and are often closed well into the summer season due to snow.
 Lower elevation trails tend to melt-out by late April or early May.
-Most of our higher elevation trails are not snow and hazard free until mid-July.
+Snow and other hazards exist on most of Glacier’s higher elevation trails until mid-July.
 Please check our Trail Status Reports page before your visit.
-Weather conditions change year to year and the status of a trail can change day to day.
+Weather conditions change year to year and the status of a trail can change from day to day.
 Even after a trail is opened, there may still be small snow fields.
 Hikers should assess their comfort level and be ready to turn around if they cannot cross a snow field safely.
+Trails may also be closed at any time of the year due to wildlife behavior, such as bear frequenting.

 Is hiking the Highline Trail scary?

 There are portions of the trail that have exposure, the most noticeable beginning one hundred yards or so from the trailhead at Logan Pass.
-The trail can be 3-5 feet wide in places.
+The trail can be 3-5 feet wide in places, with a large drop-off on one side of the trail.
 There is a hand cable available for about 50 yards.
 The Highline Trail is a gorgeous trail and provides access to the high country's stunning scenery.

 When does the Ptarmigan Tunnel open?